 The dishcloth was invented 1949 by engineer Curt Lindqvist in Norrköping, Sweden.
 It absorbs 15 times its own weight.
 Decompose.

+70% cellulose from FCS forest and 30% waste cotton.
 The dye used in plain dishcloths is environmentally friendly and safe.
 You can wash your dishcloths in the washing machine, 40°, or in the dishwasher (upper basket).
-70% cellulose from FCS forest and 30% cotton.
-No softer and no bleach.
+No softener, no bleach.

 All our trays are made from individual sheets of birch veneer that are heat pressed and protected by a melamine based surface.
-All of the trays are water resistant and dishwasher safe.
+The trays are water resistant and dishwasher safe.

-Our cutting boards and potholders are made from MDF-materials and has a matte finish on the print.
-The potholders and cutting boards should be hand washed.
-Please do not soak them in water.
+Our cutting boards are made from MDF-materials and has a matte finish on the print.
+Hand wash only.
+Please do not soak.

 All the products are food contact safe.

 The wood that is used for veneer and MDF comes either from FSC- or PEFC-certified suppliers i.e. from forests that are cultivated responsibly and with a long term view.
 For more on these certificates, please see below.

 FSC stands for Forest Stewardship Council which is an independent, international organisation which works with a labelling system, which guarantees that a wood based product uses material from responsibly grown forests.
 It indicates a social and environmental responsibility for the forests of the world and the people and animals that work and live there.
 The FSC stamp shows that a product has been made from wood from certified forests.